dawlane/syntaxboom-forum-links/tutorials/devtools/cpp/GCC/GCC Developer Environment Setup.md

 ## Step Two: Build Tool Environment

 If not using an Integrated Development Environment that supports it's own build environment, then you will need to install a build system tool; that is unless you like to do every build step by hand, which many would say is a good learning experience as it gets you familiar with the actual build process.
-But if you think that would be too tedious, then there are a fair few build systems that can be used.
+But if you think that would be too tedious, or complicated, then there are a fair few build systems that can be used.
 There's the ever venerable [***Gnu make tool***](https://www.gnu.org/software/make/), on MS Windows you would use MinGW32-make, to the more recent upstart makefile generator [***CMake***](https://cmake.org/).
-There is also nothing stopping you from creating your own custom build script with regular shell scripts, but you lose a lot of functionality such as incremental builds and speed.
+There is also nothing stopping you from creating your own custom build script with regular shell scripts, but you lose a lot of functionality such as incremental builds, parallel building and build speed.

 Here is a list of current build systems that either are true make tools, or makefile generators.